luapower/luapower-all/socketloop.md

 ### `loop.resume(thread, arg)`

-Resume a previously suspended thread.
+Resume a suspended thread without blocking the current thread.
+The call returns as soon as the thread gets suspended again in an async I/O call or in `loop.suspend()`.

 Only resume threads that were previously suspended by calling `loop.suspend()`.
 Resuming a thread that is suspended in an async call is undefined behavior.

 ### `loop.newserver(ip, port, handler)`